U.S. 50 Tahoe Stateline to Spooner Summit

 TRAFFIC UPDATES: For ongoing newsletters to receive timely construction notices, including paving schedules near your home or business: Sign up here.

-SEASON ONE CONSTRUCTION COMPLETED
+SEASON TWO CONSTRUCTION

-• Paved five and a half miles of U.S. 50 from the Stateline area to just south of Cave Rock, an equivalent of 22 individual lane miles.
+During the first construction season in 2025, crews paved five and a half miles of U.S. 50 through the Stateline casino corridor to just south of Cave Rock, including new highway surface through the Stateline casino corridor.

 WHAT TO EXPECT